gogetdata/ggd-cli/README.md

 Make a recipe from a bash script that is likely to pass the tests in ggd-recipes.

-Most of the arguments are required.
+Most of the arguments in `ggd make-recipe` are required.
+Any recipe created should be able to clean up after it has finished processing the data fiels.
 For example, we don't want a recipe to litter the user-space with extra files so if the recipe downloads a `.zip`, and processes the files inside of it, it should clean-up (`rm`) the .zip file upon completion.